spycle/microbot_push/README.md

 The token is stored as path-to-config-directory/.storage/microbot-xxxxxxxxxxxx.conf.

+Note: The Push is a very sleepy device so it can take up to a minute to respond.
+I might be able to improve this with some regular polling

 ## Services

 Not implemented yet.
 It might be possible to use the Keymitt app to calibrate but settings may be lost on reset?